 Idea: Play improvements masterplan for Old Courthouse Recreation Grounds/ Park

 A shared vision that identifies short and long-term projects to encourage inter-generational play, and increase usage and visibility of the park.
 Making the most of the Old Courthouse Park to encourage people to stay longer in the town centre, becoming a destination of play which attracts people from further afield for the day.
-With the Courthouse Cafe already within the park, and key neighbours such as Barnet and Southgate Council and Barnet Museum, there is an opportunity to incorporate a diverse and community-led offer, alongside any council improvements.
+With the Courthouse Cafe, tennis courts and a bowling green with a pavilion already within the park, and key neighbours such as Barnet and Southgate Council and Barnet Museum, there is an opportunity to incorporate a diverse and community-led offer, alongside any council improvements.

 Improvements at the park could be extended to Chipping Barnet’s wider green assets, as well as leftover space around the high street and in front of schools, creating a Play Masterplan for the whole town centre.
 Particularly relevant here as the town is surrounding by such extensive open and greenspace.